Jayesh-Dev21/CSOC_INFOSEC/WEEK_0x02/Cryptography/challenge_\0x2\/03-SYMMETRIC CIPHERS/README.md

 **Resisting Bruteforce**

-Biclique Attack redues the security margin only slightly, from 128 bits to 126.1 bits
+Biclique Attack redues the security margin of AES-128 only slightly, from 128 bits to 126.1 bits

 `flag - crypto{Biclique}`